What is Industrial Hygiene?

 Silica Sampling

-There are two main types of Silica, Amorphous, which is the non toxic form of silica.
-Crystalline Silica is the second and is highly hazardous to the human body.
+There are two main types of Silica.
+Amorphous, which is the non toxic form of silica and Crystalline Silica which is highly hazardous to the human body.
 This can cause health issues such as Silicosis, Cancer and COPD.
-The dust created during mining, stone countertop fabrication and bricklaying are just a few of the areas where crystalline silica can be found.
+Crystalline Silica dust is created during mining, stone countertop fabrication and bricklaying.
+These are just a few of the areas where crystalline silica can be found.

 The Permissible Exposure Limit (PEL) is 50mg/m3 over an 8 hour workday.